Objectives and competences

 Intended learning outcomes - knowledge and understanding

-1. Has depth and systematic understanding of knowledge in area of corporate governance and strategic manegement and can work with theoretical/research-based knowledge (e.g. interest theories, theories of sources of competitive advantegs) at the forefront of their academic discipline.
+1. Explain and interpret profound and systematic understanding of knowledge in area of corporate governance and strategic manegement and apply theoretical/research-based knowledge (e.g. interest theories, theories of sources of competitive advantegs) in this field.
 (PILO 2a)

-2. Has the awareness and ability to manage the implications of ethical dilemmas of governance and strategic management and work pro-actively with others to formulate solutions (PILO 3c, 4c).
+2. Identify and analyze ethical dilemmas of governance and strategic management and demonstrate a proactive approach in finding solutions to these dilemmas in collaboration with others (PILO 3c, 4c).

-3. Has a comprehensive understanding of techniques / methodologies applicable to their own work (e.g. Kralj's method for assessing enterprise's policy; SEECGAN index methodology).
+3. Select and apply a wide range ofof techniques / methodologies applicable to their own work (e.g. Kralj's method for assessing enterprise's policy; SEECGAN index methodology).
 (PILO 1a, 2a)

-4. With critical awareness can undertake analysis of complex, incomplete or contradictory areas of corporate governance and strategic management and communicate the results of an analysis of governance and strategic management in a selected company (PILO 2c, 3b).
+4. Critically analyze complex, incomplete or contradictory areas of corporate governance and strategic management and report the results of an analysis of governance and strategic management in a selected company (PILO 2c, 3b).

-5. Has a level of conceptual understanding of corporate governance and strategic management that will allow her/him critically to evaluate research, advanced scholarship and methodologies and argue alternative approaches and considering ethic and sustainability.
+5. Apply knowledge of corporate governance and strategic management for critical evaluation of research, advanced scholarship and methodologies and justify alternative approaches by considering ethic and sustainability.
 (PILO 2a, 4c)

 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.